kameryn1811/Bandcamp-Downloader/README.md

    - Self-contained - No Python installation needed
    - Comes with ffmpeg.exe bundled
    - Single executable file

+**Windows SmartScreen Warning**

+When you first run `BandcampDownloader.exe`, you may see a Windows Defender SmartScreen warning that says:
+> "Windows protected your PC" or "Microsoft Defender SmartScreen prevented an unrecognized app from starting"

+This warning appears because:
+- The executable is not code-signed with a Microsoft certificate
+- Code signing certificates cost money (typically $200-400/year)
+- This is a free, open-source project without commercial funding

+**This warning is safe to ignore.**

+The executable is not malicious - it's the same code you can review on GitHub.
+To Proceed:
+1. Click **"More info"** on the warning dialog
+2. Click **"Run anyway"** button that appears
+3. The application will launch normally
+4. After running it once, Windows will remember your choice and won't show the warning again for this file.

+**Alternative: Review the Source Code**

+If you're concerned about security, you can:
+- Review the source code on [GitHub](https://github.com/kameryn1811/Bandcamp-Downloader)
+- Build the executable yourself using the provided `launcher.spec` file
+- Use the standalone Python script option instead (Option 2 below)

 ### Option 2: Standalone Script (For Advanced Users)